A Tale of Santa Claus, Hypergraphs and Matroids: Introduction

+We provide a few definitions and known results on hypergraphs matchings.
 A \emph{hypergraph} $\pazocal{H} = (X \dot{\cup} W,\pazocal{E})$ is called \emph{bipartite} if $|e \cap X| = 1$ for all hyperedges $e \in \pazocal{E}$.
-A \emph{(left-) perfect matching} is a set of hyperedges $F \subseteq \pazocal{E}$ that are disjoint but cover each node in $X$.
-In general, finding perfect matchings in even bipartite hypergraphs is $\mathbf{NP}$-hard, but there is an intriguing sufficient condition: \begin{theorem}[Haxell~\cite{HypergraphMatchingsHaxell95}] Let $\pazocal{H} = (X \dot{\cup} W,\pazocal{E})$ be a bipartite hypergraph with $|e| \leq r$ for all $e \in \pazocal{E}$.
-Then either $\pazocal{H}$ contains a left-perfect matching or there is a subset $C \subseteq X$ and a subset $U \subseteq W$ so that all hyperedges incident to $C$ intersect $U$ and $|U| \leq (2r-3) \cdot (|C|-1)$. \end{theorem} It is instructive to consider a ``standard'' bipartite graph with $r=2$.
-In this case, if there is no perfect matching, then there is a set $C \subseteq X$ with at most $|C|-1$ many neighbors --- so Haxell's condition generalizes \emph{Hall's Theorem}.
-Unlike Hall's Theorem, Haxell's proof is non-constructive and based on a possibly exponential time augmentation argument.
-Only very recently and with a lot of care, Annamalai~\cite{FindingPerfectMatchingsInHypergraphs-Annamalai-SODA16} managed to make the argument polynomial.
-This was accomplished by introducing some slack into the condition and assuming the parameter $r$ is a constant.
-Preceding \cite{FindingPerfectMatchingsInHypergraphs-Annamalai-SODA16}, Annamalai, Kalaitzis and Svensson~\cite{AlgoForSantaClaus-AnnamalaiKalaitzisSvenssonSODA15} gave a non-trivially modified version of Haxell's argument for Santa Claus, which runs in polynomial time and gives a $12.33$-approximation\footnote{To be precise they obtain a $(6+2\sqrt{10}+\varepsilon)$-approximation in time $n^{O(\frac{1}{\varepsilon^2}\log(\frac{1}{\varepsilon}))}$.}.
-Recently, Cheng and Mao altered their algorithm to improve the approximation to $6 + \varepsilon$, for any constant $\varepsilon >0$~\cite{ChengM18}.
+A \emph{(left-) perfect matching} is a set of disjoint hyperedges $F \subseteq \pazocal{E}$ that cover each node in $X$.
+In general, finding perfect matchings in bipartite hypergraphs is $\mathbf{NP}$-hard, but there is an intriguing sufficient condition: \begin{theorem}[Haxell~\cite{HypergraphMatchingsHaxell95}] Let $\pazocal{H} = (X \dot{\cup} W,\pazocal{E})$ be a bipartite hypergraph with $|e| \leq r$ for all $e \in \pazocal{E}$.
+Then either $\pazocal{H}$ contains a left-perfect matching, or there is a subset $C \subseteq X$ and a subset $U \subseteq W$ with $|U| \leq (2r-3) \cdot (|C|-1)$ so that all hyperedges incident to $C$ intersect $U$. \end{theorem} It is instructive to consider a standard bipartite graph, i.e., when $r=2$.
+In this case, if there is no perfect matching, there is a set $C \subseteq X$ with at most $|C|-1$ many neighbors---thus Haxell's condition generalizes \emph{Hall's Theorem}.
+However, unlike Hall's Theorem, Haxell's proof is non-constructive and based on a possibly exponential time augmentation argument.
+Only very recently (and with a lot of care), Annamalai~\cite{FindingPerfectMatchingsInHypergraphs-Annamalai-SODA16} managed to make the argument polynomial time by introducing some slack into the condition and assuming the parameter $r$ is a constant.
+Preceding \cite{FindingPerfectMatchingsInHypergraphs-Annamalai-SODA16}, Annamalai, Kalaitzis and Svensson~\cite{AlgoForSantaClaus-AnnamalaiKalaitzisSvenssonSODA15} gave a non-trivially modified version of Haxell's argument for Santa Claus, which runs in polynomial time and gives a $12.33$-approximation\footnote{To be precise, they obtain a $(6+2\sqrt{10}+\varepsilon)$-approximation in time $n^{O \left(\frac{1}{\varepsilon^2}\cdot \log \left (\frac{1}{\varepsilon} \right)\right )}$.}.
+Our work here is concurrent with that of Cheng and Mao, who altered the algorithm of \cite{AlgoForSantaClaus-AnnamalaiKalaitzisSvenssonSODA15} to improve the approximation to $6 + \varepsilon$, for any constant $\varepsilon >0$~\cite{ChengM18}.
 Our algorithm will also borrow a lot from \cite{AlgoForSantaClaus-AnnamalaiKalaitzisSvenssonSODA15}.
-However, through a much cleaner argument we obtain a result that works in a more general matroid setting and implies a better approximation of $4+\varepsilon$ for Santa Claus.
+However, through a much cleaner argument, we derive a result for a more general matroid setting, while also obtaining a $6+\varepsilon$ approximation.